batusek/codingdojo/README.md

 Instructions: [IPv6 address validator](https://www.codewars.com/kata/54fa4e210609868fce0002bf)

+## Exercise 4 - Getting rid of dependencies
+An existing code that calls some infrastructure code inside is available including an integration test.
+Rewrite the code 3 times using various techniques for getting rid of dependencies and using tiny and safe refactorings before you write more focused tests.
+The three methods:
+- Use mocks/stubs
+- Use a virtual method and subclassing
+- Make dependency explicit

 # TODO
 ## Exercise X - Refactor and existing class/method
 E.g. http://codingdojo.org/kata/GildedRose/

-## Exercise X Testing asynchronous functions

-## Exercise X Get rid of dependency
+## Exercise X Get rid of dependency alternative
 E.g. https://github.com/sandromancuso/trip-service-kata or HTML formatter